 It is often mistaken for a vegetable, the avocado is a fruit.
 It has a rich buttery flavour and smooth texture.
 Avocados are a good source of healthy fats, vitamin C, E and B6, potassium and dietary fibre, also useful amounts of iron magnesium and folate.

-Choose grass fed bacon that's nitrate free, so you avoid the chemicals and additives.
+Choose grass-fed bacon that is nitrate free to avoid added chemicals and additives.

 Baking Powder is a rising agent for baked goods.
 If substituting for baking soda you will need 4 times the quantity.
 Ensure you purchase a gluten free, no aluminum brand.
 Alternatively, you can make your own baking powder; 1 teaspoon of baking powder is equal to 1⁄4 teaspoon of baking soda and 1⁄2 teaspoon of cream of tartar.
 Note, that they should only be combined when preparing your recipe.